stackhpc/ansible-slurm-appliance/environments/sussex-prd/README.md

 - The `/var/lib/state` directory on the control node (mounted on an Openstack volume) is exported to the login node to allow the `persist_hostkeys` role to be used.
 - The cluster uses an OFED image.
+- All hosts have `/mnt/shared` mounted from the `slurm-software` CephFS share.

 # Exports and Resources